luyadev/luya-module-exporter/README.md

 ./vendor/bin/luya exporter/export
 ```

-In order to download the above created files, just go onto:
+In order to download the above created files, just go into:

 https://example.com/exporter?p=EnterYourSecureRandomToken and your zip will be downloaded.